Anurag96/NodePractice/README.md

 - Every file in a Node.js application is considered as a MODULE.
 - ** The variables and functions defined in that file or that module are scoped to that module, as in they are private.

-   ## How to use User created Module outside the scope?
+   ## How to use UserCreated Module outside the scope?

     ## Solution

-    ```
-    The Module is needed to explicitly exported and make it public.
+    - The Module is needed to explicitly exported and make it public.
     Try : console.log(module)

-    Every module has id,exports:{},parent,filename,children,paths.
+    - Every module has id,exports:{},parent,filename,children,paths.
     Anything added in exports will be added in {} empty object.

-    ```
     ![My animated logo](./lesson5Node/public/Capture2.PNG)